Michael Sayman: Google

 Sayman joined Google to work on its 'Assistant' project.
 Sayman worked on building a social-gaming startup within Google as part of the company's effort to create offspring companies from within the internet-search conglomerate.

 At age 22 in 2019, Sayman's work at Google led to him being chosen to be on Forbes's 30 Under 30 list, a prestigious list of successful professionals under the age of 30.
 His entry on the list notes his experience as Facebook and his work on Google's "Assistant" function.

 Post-Google (2020–)

 In 2020, Sayman left his role at Google to join Roblox, a video game platform.
 Sayman has been described by Semana as "the most influential Latino in Silicon Valley".
 A memoir by Sayman, App Kid, that details his upbringing and family life was released in September 2021.

 In 2022, microblogging platform Twitter hired Sayman to work in a product group called "0–1", focused on new features geared toward younger users.
-Also during this year, Sayman launched a new startup, Friendly Apps, which raised over $3 million dollars from seed investors.
+Also during this year, Sayman launched a new startup, Friendly Apps, which raised over $3 million from seed investors.

 In 2024, Sayman developed and released a new app, News Ticker, for the Apple Vision Pro.
 The app went on to become number one in the "News" category among apps sold on the App Store.
+That same year, Meta brought Sayman's SocialAI team on board, where he became a part of Meta's Super Intelligence Labs.

+In 2026, Sayman left Meta to join Whop.com as President of Product Ecosystems.